HopeMohola/Choice-of-Restaurants/README.md

                         - Not Both: If neither table booking nor online delivery is available

 # 8. Visuals (Power BI):
-- Bar chart: Average Rating by Cost Category
+- table to show worst-rated expensive restaurants (my “Avoid List”)
 - Heatmap: Cuisine vs. Rating
 - Map: Top/Bottom-rated restaurants by city
 - Ranking Table: Top 10 Best Value Restaurants
 - Filters: Cuisine, Online Order, Booking Option, Cost Range

 # 9. Findings :
-Some high-cost restaurants were rated below 3.5, indicating style over substance.
+Some high-cost restaurants were rated below 3.5, Jakarta City topping the charts with a whooping 100000, indicating style over substance.
+Then the other cities that followed were New Delhi.
 Indian, Mughlai, and North Indian cuisine consistently scored high on value.
 Restaurants with online ordering tend to have better ratings.
 A list of Top 10 underrated gems was created to guide future choices.